This post may contain affiliate links. I may earn a commission if you make a purchase from these links.

 Welcome to the second installment of our blog series A Day In The Life Of A Homeschooler.

 In each installment I will introduce you to a homeschooler and ask them a few questions about a typical day in their homeschool.
-There are so many different styles and methods of homeschooling, I hope that you enjoy this sneak peek into a few of them!
+There are so many different styles and methods of homeschooling, and they are different for each homeschooler.
+I hope that you enjoy this sneak peek into a few of them!

 Meet Bonnie from TheKoalaMom!